rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 ####1.
 Discuss how you used the visual output of your trained network's feature map to show that it has learned to look for interesting characteristics in traffic sign images

 The code for visualizing the state of my neural network is located in the thirteenth cell of the Ipython notebook.
-I visualised the feature activation from the 2nd convolutional layer of the network.
+I visualised the feature activations from the 2nd convolutional layer of the network.

 For the first image.
 I used the third test image - Yield Sign.
 The primary features are the triangle outline of the sign and the exclamation point in the center.
+[See FeatureMaps 11 + 14]

 In the second image, I showed the 120km/hr speed limit sign.
 The feature activation highlights the number in the center and the circle's outline.
+[See FeatureMap 8]

 ![alt text][state]
 ![alt text][state1]